 Research Professor and Director of Women in Computer Science at University of Waterloo

 Maura R. Grossman is a Research Professor and Director of Women in Computer Science at the University of Waterloo, as well as an Adjunct Professor at Osgoode Hall Law School.
-She is recognized for her scholarly work on technology-assisted review in e-discovery.
+She is a recognized expert in eDiscovery, having authored influential scholarly work on technology-assisted review.

 Robin E. Stewart